Cloud-Awesome/cds-customisation/documentation/features/plugin-registration/plugin-registration.md

 </ServiceEndpoints>
 ```

+Note that the `<Steps/>` node is not mandatory and can be omitted if only the empty service endpoint is required.
+Can be useful if alternative message posting methods are being used, e.g. customm plugin to service bus

 ### Webhooks

-Not yet implmented, but will be follow a very similar format to the `<ServiceEndpoints/>` schema
+Not yet implemented, but will be follow a very similar format to the `<ServiceEndpoints/>` schema

 ### Custom Workflow Assemblies

 Not yet implemented.
-Due to the general move away from workflow use in favour of Logic Apps/Power Automate etc., this may not be implemented
+Due to the general move away from workflow use in favour of Logic Apps/Power Automate etc., this may not be implemented.
+Drop me a feature request if it would be still be useful!

 ## Options